Martial Law Soldiers Marching

 Keep the Peace

-Even if you feel that whoever is in authority is not looking out for you, you need to cooperate.
+Even if you feel that whoever is in authority is not looking out for you, you must cooperate.
 This means you give respect and stay out of trouble.
 You don’t want to give anyone a reason to harm you or your family.
-If you are cooperative, you will appear meek and non-threatening.
+If you’re cooperative, you’ll appear meek and non-threatening.
 Use that tactic to your advantage.

 Keep the Act Up

-As a prepper, you will have less reason to go to the streets to get things, however, if you live in the city you don’t want anyone to know that.
+As a prepper, you will have less reason to go to the streets to get things.
+However, if you live in the city, you don’t want anyone to know that you’re well prepared.
 You want to play the part of the “sheeple.”
-Pretend with your neighbors that you have nothing.
-Keep up the act of trying to find food etc. Observe your neighbors and act like they do.
+Pretend with your neighbors that you have limited supplies, just like most of them.
+Keep up the act of trying to find food, etc. Observe your neighbors and act like they do for the most part.

 Be Ready to Defend Yourself